leanspace/terraform-provider-leanspace/README.md

 There is the `main.tf` that defines which module it should other terraform file to call.

 There's 3 folders for each resource:
-- asset: it has 2 `leanspace_assets` resources, the first one is a "normal" node and the second one has a node instead itself (thus creating 2 nodes)
+- asset: it has 2 `leanspace_nodes` resources, the first one is a "normal" node and the second one has a node instead itself (thus creating 2 nodes)
 - property: it has as many `leanspace_properties` resources as available types (8)
 - command definition: it has as 1 `leanspace_command_definitions` resource which has all possible metadata types (6) and all possible argument types (7)